Leveraging intermediate resonances to probe CP violation at colliders

 \subsubsection{Two-dimensional kinematics}

 Here we study the differential cross-sections projected onto $M_T^{\tau\nu}$ or $M_T^{b\nu}$ plane, and distributed over the $M_T^{\tau\nu}$ and $M_T^{b\nu}$ plane.
 We reiterate that this study is done at parton level.
 The $W+b$ jet background sample is illustrated in Fig.~\ref{fig:mt_bkg}, and a sample for $\theta_{S_1}=3\pi/2$ is illustrated in Fig.~\ref{fig:mt_sig3pi2} -- the phase assignment generating a maximum asymmetry in Fig.~\ref{fig:SigandBG}.
-In both figures, the top panel represents the ``CP state'' and the bottom panel represents the ``CP-conjugate state'', as defined above.
+In both figures, the top panel represents the ``minus''-state and the bottom panel represents the ``plus''-state, as defined above.
 The leftmost panels presents a variation of the cross-section with $M_T^{b\nu}$, while the middle is the cross-section with respect to $M_T^{\tau\nu}$.
 The rightmost panels show the two-dimensional transverse mass distributions, akin to a Dalitz plot for $1\to 3$ decays.

 In both plots, the signal structure clearly differs from the background, in particular, the signal leftmost panels show two noticeable peaks: one near the $W$ boson mass and another around the LQ mass.
 In comparison, the background only presents the first peak at the $W$ pole.
 Note that, when comparing the signal differential distributions for final state combinations, the new particle around $1.5$ TeV is observed to couple to the $b\nu$ final state rather than the $\tau\nu$, unlike a SM particle.
-On the other hand, both signal and background, demonstrate a small visible-by-eye difference when comparing between CP and CP-conjugate states.
+On the other hand, both signal and background, demonstrate a small visible-by-eye difference when comparing between the two charge states.